bwu99/May2022_homework/README.md

 ## Assignment 1: Power Calendar function
 #### Objective: write R/Python function which returns number of hours by iso/peak.type/period
 In power market, the industry defines certain hour of each day to peak type for block trading, so we need to calculate correctly how many hours belongs to certain block.
 Each ISO has a little different definition of it.
+_**Note: don't scrape data from the reference link.
+It's for reference only.
+You shall learn/understand the logic and calculate without access to any website.**_
 - See reference: https://www.energygps.com/HomeTools/PowerCalendar

 #### Required Function: get.hours(iso, peak.type, period)